ErikJhones/racetrack/README.md

-# racetrack
-Here have the chain code racetrack generator
+# The source code will be avaliable soon